 ◊ We love having the printable list on a sturdy 9 x 12" Clipboard clipboard so it's easy to hold & don't forget a pencil to check things off as you find them!

 ◊ If you plan to do the hunt outside, a pair of kid-size Binoculars are a must!
 They give the kids a wider range of places to look.

-And if your kids aren't familiar with WHY some of these items are on the scavenger list, here are a few great books about St. Patrick's Day symbols & folklore:
+And if your kids aren't familiar with 'WHY' for some of these items on the list, here are a few great books about St. Patrick's Day symbols & folklore:

 Fiona's Luck is an adorable story about a girl who outwits the Leprechaun King in order to bring all the luck back to Ireland.
 The illustrations in this book are wonderful!

 That's What Leprechauns Do is by a favorite author of ours, Eve Bunting.
 The story shares the pranks of three mischievous leprechans as they wreak havoc on the countryside.
 There book also shares some cultural/historic facts about leprechauns too.

 Leprechaun's and Irish Folklore is part of the Magic Tree House nonfiction books (we adore these!).
 With lots of illustrations and a TON of facts, kids will learn about Ireland, St Patrick's Day and many of the legends that go with it.